White Paper · Estate Planning

 Estate Tax Liquidity and the Irrevocable Life Insurance Trust (ILIT)

-The most established use of life insurance in estate planning is providing liquidity to pay estate taxes without forcing the sale of other assets.
+The most established use of life insurance for estate planning is providing liquidity to pay estate taxes without forcing the sale of other assets.
 An Irrevocable Life Insurance Trust (ILIT) is the vehicle that makes this work.

 How It Works